TomekWojak/Films-library/README.md

 <br>
 ## 🔐 Authentication & User Simulation

-- **🧍‍♂️ Login process simulation** – mimics real authentication flow.
+- **Login process simulation** – mimics real authentication flow.

-- **✅ Form validation** – checks if fields are filled correctly.
+- **Form validation** – checks if fields are filled correctly.

-- **🧠 Fake database lookup** – simulates checking whether a user exists in a database.
+- **Fake database lookup** – simulates checking whether a user exists in a database.

-- **🚫 Redirection** – users who are not logged in are automatically redirected to the login form page.
+- **Redirection** – users who are not logged in are automatically redirected to the login form page.
   <br>
   <br>
-## 🌍 Language Selection & Localization
+## Language Selection & Localization
 - **Determining language based on user browser data**- After entering the website, the language in the browser is checked and automatically set

-- **🌐 Dynamic language switching** – users can select a preferred language.
+- **Dynamic language switching** – users can select a preferred language.

 - **Instant UI translation** – interface text updates automatically after choosing a new language.

-- **💾 Language persistence** – the selected language is stored in user preferences.
+- **Language persistence** – the selected language is stored in user preferences.
   <br>
   <br>
-## 👥 Profile Management
+## Profile Management

-- **➕ Create profiles** – users can create multiple profiles (just like Netflix).
+- **Create profiles** – users can create multiple profiles (just like Netflix).

-- **✏️ Edit profile names** – profile titles can be updated directly in the UI.
+- **Edit profile names** – profile titles can be updated directly in the UI.

-- **❌ Delete profiles** – users can remove unwanted profiles.
+- **Delete profiles** – users can remove unwanted profiles.

-- **🧭 Active profile tracking** – the system remembers which profile is currently selected.
+- **Active profile tracking** – the system remembers which profile is currently selected.
   <br>
   <br>
-## 💾 User Preferences & State Management
+## User Preferences & State Management

-- **📦 Persistent storage** – saves user data (language, profiles, active profile, login status).
+- **Persistent storage** – saves user data (language, profiles, active profile, login status).

-- **🔁 Session continuity** – preferences are automatically loaded on page refresh.
+- **Session continuity** – preferences are automatically loaded on page refresh.

-- **🧩 Personalized experience** – UI and data adapt based on the active profile and stored preferences.
+- **Personalized experience** – UI and data adapt based on the active profile and stored preferences.
   <br>
   <br>
-## 🚦 Navigation & Routing
+## Navigation & Routing

-- **🔄 Automatic redirects** – ensures users always end up on the correct page depending on login state.
+- **Automatic redirects** – ensures users always end up on the correct page depending on login state.

-- **🟢 Logged-in users** → redirected to browse page.
+- **Logged-in users** → redirected to browse page.

-- **🔴 Not logged-in users** → redirected to login form.
+- **Not logged-in users** → redirected to login form.
   <br>
   <br>
 ## Small gallery section